wifon0902/tournament-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 👥 Authors

-- Igor Kazior

-## 🙏 Acknowledgments

-- Special thanks to the open-source community for the amazing tools and libraries